lynnlangit/aws-for-bioinformatics/7_CONTRIBUTING.md

 * **Brevity:** Keep it simple, link to outside content for deeper dives
 * **Curation:** Amplify community best practices vs. any individual's point of view

 Content should maintain a quickly scanable tone.
-This course is meant as an introduction to using GCP services for those who are new to cloud and working in bioinformatics research.
+This course is meant as an introduction to using AWS services for those who are new to cloud and working in bioinformatics research.